pretix/pretix-docs/docs/guides/widget.md

 pretix will automatically validate the domain you are using for your shop regardless of the edition of pretix and your domain settings.
 But when embedding the widget on your website, your domain will also need to get validation in order to be able to use it for Apple Pay.

-Please refer to the Stripe documentation page on how to [register domains for payment methods](https://stripe.com/docs/payments/payment-methods/pmd-registration) for further information.
+Refer to the Stripe documentation page on how to [register domains for payment methods](https://stripe.com/docs/payments/payment-methods/pmd-registration) for further information.

 #### External payment providers and Cross Origin Opener Policy

-If you use a payment provider that opens a new window during checkout (such as PayPal), then setting `Cross-Origin-Opener-Policy: same-origin` results in an empty popup window being opened in the foreground.
+If you use a payment provider that opens a new window during checkout (such as PayPal), then setting `Cross-Origin-Opener-Policy: same-origin` results in an empty popup window opening in the foreground.
 This is due to JavaScript **not** having access to the opened window.
-To mitigate this, you either need to [always open the widget's checkout in a new tab](widget.md#always-open-a-new-tab) or set `Cross-Origin-Opener-Policy: same-origin-allow-popups`.
+To mitigate this, you need to either [always open the widget's checkout in a new tab](widget.md#always-open-a-new-tab) or set `Cross-Origin-Opener-Policy: same-origin-allow-popups`.

 #### Working with Cross Origin Embedder Policy

 The pretix Widget is **not** compatible with `Cross-Origin-Embedder-Policy: require-corp`.
 If you include the `crossorigin` attributes on the `<script>` and `<link>` tag, then the widget can display a calendar or product list.
 But it will **not** be able to open the checkout process in an iframe.
-If you also set `Cross-Origin-Opener-Policy: same-origin`, then the widget can auto-detect that it is running in an isolated environment and will instead open the checkout process in a new tab.
+If you also set `Cross-Origin-Opener-Policy: same-origin`, then the widget will be able to detect that it is running in an isolated environment and will instead open the checkout process in a new tab.

 ## Versioning